 Mexican Chicken and Rice

 I pulled off this Mexican chicken and rice this week with mostly pantry ingredients.
 3 months in into the year and my family declared this Mexican chicken recipe to be the dinner of the year!
+On par with chicken tortilla soup and chicken enchiladas.

 It has all the flavors of chicken and rice with spices of Mexican cuisine like salsa and cumin, then topped with melted cheese on top.
 So-so-so good, I highly recommend not to cut the recipe in half. 🙂